lhcb/starterkit-lessons/16-lhcb-dev.md

  * [SoftwareEnvTools](https://twiki.cern.ch/twiki/bin/view/LHCb/SoftwareEnvTools)

-Sometimes mistakes happen and the commit is broken.
+Sometimes mistakes happen and the committed code is either not compiling or does not do what it is supposed to do.
 Therefore the nightly tests are performed.
+They first try to build the full software stack.
-They run some reference jobs and compare the output of the new build with a reference file.
+If that is successful, they run some reference jobs and compare the output of the new build with a reference file.
 The results of the nightly builds can be found here.

 * [Nightly tests](https://buildlhcb.cern.ch/nightlies/)